NYCPlanning/design/CPE/usability-interview-script.md

 [Send the following task scenario into the chat]

-    You are curious about projects related to Central Park as it has come to your attention there are several projects in the works.
+    You are curious about projects related to Central Park as it has come to your attention that there are several projects in the works.
 Locate a capital project in Central Park.

 [User has finished task.]